 Before practicing law, Lester worked for 10 years as a Hospital COO/CEO giving him a unique perspective when helping his healthcare clients.
 He is certified in Health Care compliance and Board Certified in Health Law by The Florida Bar.
 Lester has 27 years of practicing health law and white collar civil and criminal fraud defense, and he has helped clients of all types respond to hundreds of audit requests, subpoenas, and other healthcare legal processes

 Stop Costly Legal Errors When Responding to Medical Record Requests

 Releasing medical records is a financial and legal nightmare just waiting to happen.
 One wrong decision related to who, what, when or how you release patient information can leave you exposed to expensive penalties and traumatic legal charges.

 Making things more complicated, medical records’ requests come from a variety of sources: patients, attorneys, the courts, custodial and noncustodial parents, schools, family members, other medical practices, caregivers, payers, hospitals, etc. Each source presents with its own set of rules that you are REQUIRED to comply with.

 The good news is that you can significantly reduce your legal and financial risk when it comes to releasing patient medical records.
-On Thursday, June 24th at 1pm ET, healthcare attorney, Lester J. Perling, JD, MHA, CHC, is presenting a 60-minute online training session that will walk you through how to protect yourself and your practice from the most common and risky mistakes related to releasing medical records.
+Healthcare attorney, Lester J. Perling, JD, MHA, CHC, is presenting a 60-minute online training session that will walk you through how to protect yourself and your practice from the most common and risky mistakes related to releasing medical records.

 Here are just a few of the expert strategies you’ll receive during this upcoming online training that will help you avoid the financial and legal consequences of incorrectly releasing patient medical records: